alexisdpc/ocaml-cheatseet/Jane-Street-Puzzles/October-2025/Solution.md

 where $A \equiv V(b+1, s)$  and $B \equiv V(b, s+1)$.

-The value of the stage game (and hence of the state) is then
+The value of the stage game (and hence of the state) is then (see appendix for the general 2×2 zero-sum formula)

 $$ V(b,s) = B + (A-B)\frac{p(4-B)}{(A-B)+p(4-B)}  $$